People gather for solemn ceremony to honor Cove mayor

 The Rev. Patrick Ebner, known as Father Patrick to his parishioners, spoke about Seffrood, who was a member of the church.

-“When I visited with Frank before he died he seemed to be at peace,” Patrick said.
+“When I visited with Frank before he died he seemed to be at peace,” Ebner said.
 “He was loved and cherished by his family.”

-In his homily, Patrick spoke about humility, salvation and what it means to help others carry their crosses.
+In his homily, Ebner spoke about humility, salvation and what it means to help others carry their crosses.

 Following the 10 a.m. service, Seffrood was buried at the veterans cemetery with full military honors, including a 21-gun salute, the folding of the flag and the playing of taps.